emuell/afseq/docs/src/README.md

 ***afseq***, also known as **nerdo-rhythm**, is an experimental imperative-style music sequence generator engine.

-It allows you to programmatically create music sequences either in plain Rust as library (*-> static, compiled*) or in Lua as a scripting engine (*-> dynamic, interpreted*).
+It allows you to programmatically create music sequences either in plain Rust as library (*static, compiled*) or in Lua as a scripting engine (*dynamic, interpreted*).
 So it's also suitable for [live coding music](https://github.com/pjagielski/awesome-live-coding-music).

 In addition to its imperative event generator approach, it also supports the creation of musical events using [tidalcycle](https://tidalcycles.org/)'s mini-notation.